Coefficient of Friction

 Coefficient of friction must be measured experimentally; it cannot be measured using formulas.
 Static friction and Dynamic or Kinetic friction are the two types of coefficient of friction that are used to determine how safe a floor can be.

 Static Coefficient Friction is between non-moving surfaces; it can prevent an object or person from sliding down a gradient surface.

 Kinetic friction is between moving surfaces; it measures the friction between two surfaces moving against each other such as a book being pushed across a table, or a sled being dragged across the ground.

 Measuring friction can be tricky – many machines have been created to measure the coefficient of friction.
 Highly regarded agencies use results from these tests to create recommendations and standards that other agencies follow.
 Many government regulations are based upon ASTM standards.
 ASTM is an international standards organization that develops and publishes technical standards for a various range of items.

 Four types of ASTM tests are done for flooring, ASTM 1679, ASTM E303, ASTM D2047, ASTM F1677 and ASTM C1028.
-Which one is the right test for your application?

 ASTM 1679 is a type of test that is approved for both wet and dry testing.
 This test can be used on nearly all surfaces.
 The ASTM 1679 test is done using the English XL Variable Incidence Tribometer.
 It relies on a carbon dioxide cartridge, not gravity, therefore providing more accurate results and also allowing for inclined surfaces to be tested.
 The English XL Tribometer mimics the human stepping motion and allows for synchronized application of vertical and horizontal forces.
 The tribometer has no motors, springs or anything else that may fail when testing occurs, making it the preferred testing method for ASTM 1679.